aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 ### Running

-* CSV file of raw data (Target attribute must be in the last column)
+* Parameters are stored at the following locations:
-* Parameters are at the following locations:
+*

 ### Versioning Statergy
 [semantic versioning](https://semver.org/)